This article may contain links from our affiliate partners. Please read how we make money!

 - Only 8 inches

-Our number 3, Lodge 742341 Miniature Skillet made from the same makers as those from our number 1, has all the qualities, such as being cast iron and already seasoned.
-This means it features excellent heat retention, additional flavor, and is super easy to clean.
+My7 number 3, Lodge 742341 Miniature Skillet made from the same makers as those from my number 1, has all the qualities, such as being cast iron and already seasoned for high heat searing.
+This means this carbon steel pan features excellent ability to retain heat distribution, additional flavor, and is super easy to clean.

-There are 3 differences though.
+There are 3 differences in the pans with heat conductivity for cooking.
 The main one being that you can only cook one steak at a time due to its small three and a half inch size.

-On the plus side however, this product is a skillet, so instead of pan frying your steak you can also saute or broil it for a different finish.
+On the plus side however, this carbon steel frying pan is a skillet, so instead of pan frying your steak you can also saute or broil it for a different finish due to a superb heat retention.

 Pros